DavidJayMartin/logseq-get-outlook-event/readme.md

    - Ensure `\n` is used for line breaks, not actual newlines
    - Verify template variable names are spelled correctly

+6. **Automatic startup not working:**
+   - Check Task Scheduler to ensure the task is enabled and configured correctly
+   - Verify the path to `launch_api.vbs` is correct in the scheduled task
+   - Try running the scheduled task manually to test it
+   - Check Windows Event Viewer for any error messages related to the task

 ### Debug Information

-The plugin logs detailed information to the browser console.
-Open Developer Tools (F12) to view debug output including:
+The plugin logs detailed information to Logseq's console.
+Open Developer Tools (CTRL + Shift + i) to view debug output.
-- API requests and responses
-- Event processing details
-- Template rendering information

 ## Technical Details